JuliaAudio/SampledSignals.jl/README.md

 ### Interpolation

 Currently for real-valued indices like time we are just rounding to the nearest sample index, but often you'll want an interpolated value.
 How does the user specify what type of interpolation they want?
 One idea would be to allow an interpolation type symbol in the indexing, like `x[1.25s, :cubic]`, but that seems a little weird.

+### Relative vs. Absolute indexing

+When we take a slice of a SampleBuf (e.g. take the span from 1s to 3s of a 10s audio buffer), what is the indexing domain of the result?
+Specifically, is it 1s-3s, or is it 0s-2s?
+For time-domain signals I can see wanting indexing relative to the beginning of the buffer, bug in frequency-domain buffers it seems you usually want to keep the frequency information.
+Keeping track of the time information could also be useful if you split out a signal for processing and then want to re-combine things at the end.